Here on the blog, this month is devoted to introducing you to the Core 4 – my four Pillars of Health – and the first is to Eat Nourishing Foods.

 So learning the skills of eating nourishing foods helps you reassess, adjust course, and continue living life feeling good in your body, able to do the things you want to do.

-Expect to see lots more about this part of the Core Four going forward on the website.
+Expect to see lots more about this part of the Core 4 going forward on the website.

-And if you’re ready for more balance in your life, check out the Harder to Kill Challenge.
+And if you’re ready for more balance in your life, check out the Core 4 Program.